-The ITU anti-doping team has reported that the Organizing Committee for the London 2012 Olympic and Paralympic Games (LOCOG) revealed the AMAD-accredited anti-doping laboratory that will operate during these games.
-LOCOG, IOC and ITU are working together to ensure that triathlete tests are conducted in the most efficient and effective way.
+The ITU anti-doping team has announced that the London 2012 Olympic and Paralympic Games Organizing Committee (LOCOG) revealed the WADA accredited anti-doping laboratory that will operate during these games.
+LOCOG, the IOC and the ITU are working together to ensure that triathletes are tested in the most efficient and effective manner.

-During the Olympic and Para Olympic Games, approximately 6250 samples will be analyzed, up to 400 per day, more than in previous games.
-The laboratory, which is the size of seven tennis courts, will be operational 24 hours a day, seven days a week.
+During the Olympic and Paralympic Games, approximately 6250 samples will be analyzed, up to 400 per day, more than in previous games.
+The lab, which is the size of seven tennis courts, will be in operation 24 hours a day, seven days a week.

-Around 1000 LOCOG staff members will work within the framework of this anti-doping process and a team of more than 150 scientists in the area of anti-doping will carry out the tests in the laboratory, under the independent direction of Professor David Cowan of the Center for Drug Control at King University in London.
+Around 1000 LOCOG staff members will work within the framework of this anti-doping process and a team of more than 150 anti-doping scientists will conduct the tests in the laboratory, under the independent direction of Professor David Cowan of the Center for King University Drug Control in London.

-The service, provided by the pharmaceutical company GSK, will be operated by anti-doping experts at King University, with the support of scientists from around the world.
+The service, provided by the pharmaceutical company GSK, will be operated by anti-doping experts from King University, with the support of scientists from around the world.

-The anti-doping process during the London 2012 Olympics will leave a legacy of knowledge about operations and processes.
-In July 2011, GSK signed an agreement with AMAD to share information about its developing medicines, while LOCOG will report on all processes.
+The anti-doping process during the London 2012 Olympic Games will leave a legacy of knowledge about operations and processes.
+In July 2011, GSK signed an agreement with AMAD to share information about its medicines in development, while LOCOG will report on all processes.

-What steps will be taken at the Olympic Games?
+What measures will be taken at the Olympic Games?

 - Up to 6250 samples will be tested during the Olympic Games - more than in previous ones